29 November - 9 December 2021

 On-line participation is free of charge, but pre-registration is required.

 Timings of the sessions are spread over the day to facilitate participation from all over the globe.
-Recordings will also be made available on this webpage.
-In addition there will be room for Q&A for people who haven’t been able to follow the live sessions.
+Recordings, highlights and polls results are available in each session detail page few hours after the session end.
+In addition there is room for Q&A for people who haven’t been able to follow the live sessions.